pivovarit/parallel-collectors/README.md

 -  `Stream<T> parallelToOrderedStream(Function, Executor, parallelism)`

 #### Batching Collectors
-By default, all `ExecutorService` threads _compete_ for each operation of processing of a single item from a `Stream` separately - which results in a basic form of _work-stealing_.
+By default, all `ExecutorService` threads _compete_ for each operation separately - which results in a basic form of _work-stealing_.

-However, if this is not desired, there are batching alternatives available under the `ParallelCollectors.Batching` namespace, where threads compete for batches of operations instead.
+However, this creates extra overhead for a thread pool (N operations to process) if this is not desired, there are batching alternatives available under the `ParallelCollectors.Batching` namespace, where threads compete for batches of operations instead (N/${batch-size} elements to process).

 ### Leveraging CompletableFuture